Communities that are designed thoughtfully for walking increase the likelihood that residents will exercise more and become healthier.

 Using the guidelines above, park and recreation organizations can work with transportation and city planners to develop attractive walking routes.

-For more information, please contact Dr. Jamie Rae Walker, Assistant Professor and Extension Specialist Urban Parks for more information or assistance on making your community, parks, and trails more walkable.
+For more information, please contact Dr. Jamie Rae Walker, Associate Professor and Extension Specialist Urban Parks for more information or assistance on making your community, parks, and trails more walkable.